opencoweb/coweb/docs/java/bots.rst

       A bot proxy invokes this method upon the first message delivered to the bot (i.e., when it joins the session).

-   .. method:: onRequest(Map<String, Object> params, String replyToken, String userName) -> void
+   .. method:: onRequest(Map<String, Object> params, String replyToken, String username) -> void

       A bot proxy calls this method when a coweb application posts a private request to the bot.